 4) Make it fun

 Foraging is a great idea for a family day out and cooking a meal with the fruits of your labour is so satisfying.
 Make your foraging adventure even more exciting by setting challenges for your children, for example who will be the first to find some blackberries or dandelions.
 When you get home, cook with the things you find together and end your day with a delicious meal.

 5) Bring the right kit

-Remember to bring a waterproof jacket (ideally a packaway jacket that packs into its own pocket), trousers and a pair of sturdy wellies in case of a sudden downpour.
-We also recommend packing a map, a torch, a food box, some snacks and a pair of protective gloves to protect your and your children’s hands from spikes and thorns.
+Remember to bring a waterproof jacket, trousers and a pair of sturdy wellies in case of a sudden downpour.
+We also recommend packing a map, a hand sanitiser, a torch, a food box, some snacks and a pair of protective gloves to protect your and your children’s hands from spikes and thorns.

 Do you go foraging?
-What’s your favourite thing to find?
+What is your favourite thing to find?